-The Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
+Transfăgărăşan is the name of a very scenic road located in Romania.
 Spooky dark tunnels (the longest is more than 800 meters and pitch black), plus endless twists and turns make for a thrilling ride through Dracula territory.

 Located in Southeastern Europe, bordering the Black Sea, Romania is a pretty mountainous country.
 There are 12 peaks over 2,500 m in the country.
 Its natural landscape is almost evenly distributed between mountains (31%), hills (33%), and plains (36%).

 Bicaz Gorge is a very scenic canyon located on the boundary of Neamț and Harghita counties, in the historic region of Transylvania, in Romania.
 The road that slices through the gorges is among Romania’s most spectacular.
 This stunning gorge has a part that is so narrow that it is known as "The Neck Of Hell."